DjangoGirls/tutorial/django_start_project/README.md

         }
     }

-To create a database for our blog, let's run the following in the console: `python manage.py syncdb` (we need to be the `djangogirls` directory that contains the `manage.py` file).
+To create a database for our blog, let's run the following in the console: `python manage.py migrate` (we need to be in the `djangogirls` directory that contains the `manage.py` file).
 If that goes well, you should see something like this:

-    (myvenv) ~/djangogirls$ python manage.py syncdb
+    (myvenv) ~/djangogirls$ python manage.py migrate
-    Creating tables ...
-    Creating table django_admin_log
-    Creating table auth_permission
-    Creating table auth_group_permissions
-    Creating table auth_group
-    Creating table auth_user_groups
-    Creating table auth_user_user_permissions
-    Creating table auth_user
-    Creating table django_content_type
-    Creating table django_session

-    You just installed Django's auth system, which means you don't have any superusers defined.
-    Would you like to create one now? (yes/no): yes Username (leave blank to use 'Name'):
-    Email address: admin@example.com
-    Password:
-    Password (again):
-    Superuser created successfully.
-    Installing custom SQL ...
-    Installing indexes ...
-    Installed 0 object(s) from 0 fixture(s)

-It will ask you if you want to create a *superuser* - a user which has control over everything on the site.
-Type `yes`, press enter and type your username (lowercase, no spaces), email address and password when you're asked for them.
-Remember this username and password!
-We'll use it later.
+    Operations to perform:
+      Apply all migrations: admin, contenttypes, auth, sessions Running migrations:
+      Applying contenttypes.0001_initial...
+OK
+      Applying auth.0001_initial...
+OK
+      Applying admin.0001_initial...
+OK
+      Applying sessions.0001_initial...
+OK

 And we're done!
 Time to start the web server and see if our website is working!